awslabs/aws-deployment-framework/docs/admin-guide.md

 please replace:

 - the account ids with simple account ids like: `111111111111`, `222222222222`, etc.
 - the organization id with a simple one, `o-theorgid`.
 - the organization unit identifiers and names.
 - the email addresses by hiding them behind `--some-notifcation-email-address--`.
-- the slack channel identifier and SNS topics configured with simplified ones.
+- the Slack channel identifier and SNS topics configured with simplified ones.
-- the cross account access role with the default `OrganizationAccountAccessRole`.
+- the cross-account access role with the default `OrganizationAccountAccessRole`.
 - the S3 buckets using a simplified bucket name, like `example-bucket-1`.
 - the Amazon Resource Names (ARNs) could also expose information.